PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 diagnostics/scope arguments, callback identity, and both boundary forms.
 The eventual phase should use a frozen ModelIR/layout/diagnostics context, two direct owner imports, two stable IDs, and a fresh shared scope per execution.

+That pair now uses `ChannelSlicePadMulContext` and two stable IDs in `passes/channel_slice_pad_mul_orchestration.py`.
+Both owners are direct imports, every builder creates one fresh scope shared by the two immutable invocations, and the lowerer no longer imports either runner.
+The historical helper remains both the leading terminal-slice/concat callback and the additional late-terminal direct call as a four-line delegate.
+Stable helper multiplicity preserves two executions, and the efficiency fixture now exercises the explicit runner while retaining one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.